Minkov/pb-interactive-python/EN/04-Conditional-Statements/03-Logical-Expressions.md

 | Less than |   **<** |
 | Less than or equal to |   **<=** |

-When compared, the result is a Boolean value `true` or `false`, depending on whether the result of the comparison is `true` or `false`.
+When compared, the result is a Boolean value `True` or `False`, depending on whether the result of the comparison is `True` or `False`.
 [/slide]

 [slide]